Blasterai/frontapp/README.rst

 FrontApp: Python wrapper for `Front <https://frontapp.com>`_ API
 ================================================================

-This project is in very early stage of development and is not recommended for usage in production.
+.. warning:: This project is in very early stage of development and is not recommended for usage in production.

 Installation
 ********************************